p0nce/d-idioms/idioms/Rvalue references&#x3A; Understanding auto ref and then not using it.md

 ## What are Rvalue references?

-_â€œRvalue referencesâ€_, known from C++, are a way to pass both Lvalues and Rvalues by reference.
+_“Rvalue references”_, known from C++, are a way to pass both Lvalues and Rvalues by reference.
 It looks like this:

 ```cpp